Description and Guidelines

 Current Mentoring Programs

-At its Fall, 2017 meeting, the Lilly National Network Board awarded Mentoring Program grants to Belmont University in Nashville, TN, for "Mentoring to Strengthen Multicultural Christian Education" and to Saint Louis University for "Mentoring Faculty for a New, Interdisciplinary, Mission-Driven Core," and to North Park University for "Vocation of the Christian Scholar."
+At its Fall, 2017 meeting, the Lilly National Network Board awarded Mentoring Program grants to Belmont University in Nashville, TN, for "Mentoring to Strengthen Multicultural Christian Education," to Saint Louis University for "Mentoring Faculty for a New, Interdisciplinary, Mission-Driven Core," and to North Park University for "Vocation of the Christian Scholar."

 Most Recent Mentoring Programs